01Choose Your Song

-These days cheap, or even free software can do a professional job of editing.
-The basic video software for Macs is iMovie, and for the PC, Adobe's Première Elements is a good place to start.
-The more complex software available may give you more freedom and choice, but for the beginner, these packages can be overwhelming and very pricey.
+These days relatively inexpensive or free software can do a professional job of editing.
+The basic video software for Apple users is iMovie, and many others use Adobe's Premiere as a good place to start.

-Any new computer should be capable of editing film footage, and even a ten-year-old PC should be able to handle basic video editing software.
+Most computers and digital devices should be capable of editing film footage.
 Video editing takes up a lot of hard drive space, so keep your hard drive clean and get rid of footage you're not using (but be careful not to delete footage you ARE using!).
 Investing in a new hard drive to store your video footage on is probably a good idea.

 The output format will depend on its destination.
-Highly compressed formats are best for streaming over the internet (Quicktime is the most universal), DVDs are great for sending out to press and media, and a DigiBeta tape is needed for TV broadcasts (something you'll need to get made up at a professional production company).
+Highly compressed formats are best for streaming over the internet (Quicktime and MP4 are among the most common), DVDs are still occasionally used for sending out to the press and media, and a DigiBeta tape may still be needed for some TV broadcasts (something you'll need to get made up at a professional production company).

-How many videos have you seen on MTV that consist of the band playing in a club, with the lights flashing whilst the audience jump up and down?
+How many videos have you seen on MTV or YouTube that consist of the band playing in a club, with the lights flashing whilst the audience jump up and down?
 Exactly.
 Try and think of something different when you make your video.
-Filming a Hollywood blockbuster on a shoestring budget will generally look crap!
-One of the most interesting videos I've seen recently was of the band playing in the back of a transit van while it went through a car wash – the only cost was the car wash fee.
-From this simple idea, they made an interesting and quirky video that was premiered on MTV Europe.
+Filming a Hollywood blockbuster on a shoestring budget will generally look like crap!

 10Tips for Making a Good Music Video